Table of Contents

 Bourton-on-the-Water is probably the most popular place to visit in the Cotswolds.
 I haven’t personally been here in a while as it’s SO crowded at weekends.
 Still, it’s a must-see place in the Cotswolds so take my advice: swing by early then escape to quieter corners of the Cotswolds.

 Walk the tiny bridges over the shallow rivers that trickle through town, then indulge in the trinket shops and cafes.
 I like Bakery on the Water where you can grab a tasty lunch for a fraction of the gastropub prices.

 Other things to do include admiring Bourton in miniature format at the Model Village, seeing more than 500 species of bird at Birdland and having a pint at the Cotswolds Brewing Company.

-For a luxurious place to stay in the centre of town, stay at the Dialhouse (£95pn).
+For a luxurious place to stay in the centre of town, choose the Dialhouse (£250pn).
 For a budget option, stay at Old Manse Hotel (£70pn).